setuabhi/DataStr/src/LeetCode/Day9/readme.md

                     ↑
                     temp

-2. Always use temp for traversing and dummy to be returned as output
+2. Always use temp for traversing and dummy.next to be returned as output